Prashant-17-11/RandomColors/README.md

 Inside .handleClick()'s body, call this.setState().
 As an argument, pass this.setState() an object with the property:
 color: this.chooseColor()

+## Task 9

+Bind the this.setState in the constructor.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).